awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 The application issues the `RTDB-Read.request` primitive, which carries the `VarId` value of the variable as its only parameter.

-The `RTDB-Read.response` primitive is returned after the VarDis entity has finished processing the request.
+The `RTDB-Read.confirm` primitive is returned after the VarDis entity has finished processing the request.
 As a parameter it carries a status code and, if the status code is `VARDIS_STATUS_OK`, also the value of the variable (length field, data bytes) and the time stamp of